reactive/data-client/docs/core/guides/class-components.md

 Hooks are great, but many of us are working with existing codebases or libraries with class based components.
 Some might be easy to migrate but others might be more diffcult.
-Should this block you from adopting rest-hooks?
+Should this block you from adopting Reactive Data Client?
 Of course not!

 Using the simple [hook-hoc](https://github.com/ntucker/hook-hoc) interop library we can create Higher Order Components from hooks quite easily.
 This enables us